beaud76/emaj_doc/CHECK_LISTS.md

 	- functions
 	- other components
 - test the change
-	- adjust test scenari, if needed
+	- adjust test scenarios, if needed
 	- tools/regress, with options t + m + p
-	- tools/copytoexpected.sh when test result files can be considered as reference
+	- tools/copy2Expected.sh when test result files can be considered as reference
 - emaj upgrade procedure
 	- data structures
 	- functions : tools/sync_fct_in_upgrade_script.pl